 \begin{proof} Each element in the three intersections of interest, and each repeated representation in $B+C$, yields an equation that uniquely scales by a power of $r$ to an equation treated in Lemma \ref{gf}, with $z=y/x$ or $z=x/y$ as appropriate.
-Since at most one such solution of each type exists, the result follows. \end{proof}
+Since at most one such solution of each type exists, the result follows.
+The special case $a=0$ in items (i) and (ii) comes from the case $B=-C$. \end{proof}

 The following corollary captures our quantitative application of Lemma \ref{gf}.
 The $r\in \Q$, $r\neq 2$ cases in Theorem \ref{gpsum} then follow by taking $m=\lceil k/2 \rceil$ and $n=\lfloor k/2 \rfloor$, which is the worst-case scenario.